dalejn/cleanBib/README.md

 * Dale Zhou

 # Changelog
+* __09/12/2024__
+  * fix automatic removal of unused cites when using optional .aux file
+  * fix parsing through .aux files if there are more than 1

 * __7/14/2023__
   * fix cross-ref, add new column into cleanBib.csv
   * add catch for leading or trailing spaces in self-citation check